utkarshg6/helpful/Git.md

 ### Asking for help

-The help command shows the manual of a particualar command
+The help command shows the manual of a particular command

 ```zsh
 git help {any-git-command}
 ```

-Note: In Windows, it will open browser with the command's documentation.
+Note: In Windows, it will open a new tab in the browser with the command's documentation.

 ## Git in a Project